LazoCoder/Pokemon-Terminal/README.md

 # Adding Custom Images

 The folder *Images/Extra* is for adding custom images.
 You can manually add backgrounds to this folder and they will be visible to the program.
-Only PNG format is supported.
+Only JPG format is supported.
 To see a list of all the custom backgrounds type:
 ```
 $ pokemon extra
 ```